 How to Install Nginx, MariaDB, and PHP (LEMP) on Ubuntu 22.04 LTS

-This guide shows you step-by-step the installation process of the LEMP stack, Nginx, MariaDB, and PHP, in Ubuntu 22.04 LTS.
+This guide explains step-by-step instructions on installing the LEMP stack (Nginx, MariaDB, and PHP) in Ubuntu 22.04 LTS.

-So if you plan to create PHP-based applications or websites or intend to use CMS systems such as WordPress or Joomla, you will almost certainly use the LEMP stack.
+If you plan to create PHP-based applications or use CMS systems such as WordPress or Joomla, you will likely use the LEMP stack.

-This guide demonstrates installing a LEMP stack (Nginx, MariaDB, PHP) on an Ubuntu 22.04 LTS server.
+This guide demonstrates installing a LEMP stack (Nginx, MariaDB, PHP) on an Ubuntu 22.04 LTS (Jammy Jellyfish).ย However, if you are looking for one forย Ubuntu 24.04 LTSย (Noble Numbat), you canย find it here.

 Step 1: Update Software Repositories

-First, we will use the apt command to update the list of available packages on our system.
-This ensures that only the most recent versions of the packages are used throughout the installation of the LEMP stack on our Ubuntu 22.04 LTS system and prevent difficulties.
+First, we willย use the APT commandย to update our system’s list of available packages.ย Thisย ensures that only the most recent versions of the packages are used throughout the installation of the LEMP stack on our Ubuntu 22.04 LTS system and prevents difficulties.

 sudo apt update